 About the training provider

-The diversity of our partnership of schools can offer you many different experiences: working in small rural primary schools, large inner city primary schools and junior and infant schools.
-Previous trainees have stated that they feel very well supported and extremely well prepared for their NQT year, as a result of the range of experiences and training they undertake; see testimonials here: https://www.eoettc.com/about-us/testimonials Also read our Ofsted report which outlines the impact of Outstanding Leadership within the partnership: https://www.eoettc.com/ofsted-report
+Our partnership is diverse and can offer you many different experiences: working in small rural primary schools, large inner city primary schools and junior and infant schools.
+Previous trainees have stated that they feel very well supported and extremely well prepared for their ECT years, as a result of the range of experiences and training they undertake; see testimonials here: https://www.eoettc.com/about-us/testimonials Also read our Ofsted report which outlines the impact of Outstanding Leadership within the partnership: https://www.eoettc.com/ofsted-report

 About the accredited body

-East of England Teacher Training are a SCITT consisting of a group of experienced educational professionals who lead high quality, school based Teacher Training, leading to the award of QTS (Qualified Teacher Status), with a PGCE (optional).
+East of England Teacher Training is a SCITT consisting of a group of experienced educational professionals who lead high quality, school based Teacher Training, leading to the award of QTS (Qualified Teacher Status), with a PGCE (optional).

 They are passionate about what they do and about making a difference to the lives of the children within our schools.
 The SCITT is ‘highly ambitious and is driven to ensure ‘high-quality local teachers that teach successfully within local schools’.
 (Ofsted 2018)